-At Northeastern, our master’s in analytics program has been designed to provide students with the specialized combination of skills they need to not only thrive in their work, but to land a top position in the field of data analytics.
+At Northeastern, our analytics master’s programs have been designed to provide students with the specialized combination of skills they need to not only thrive in their work but to land a top position in the field of data analytics.

 Some of these top skills for data analysts include:

 Here’s a closer look at the top seven must-have skills data analysts need to stay competitive in the job market.

 Download Our Free Guide to Breaking Into Analytics